 - The message resonates

-Exits: Why Viewers Leave Your Story?
+Exited: Why Viewers Leave Stories Entirely

 Common causes include: